Bigghis/bigghis.github.io/_posts/2025-16-10-25-LLM-CHAT-LIKE-ME.md

 It's like giving the model its identity and role for the conversation.

-Now we are ready to fine-tune the model because we have a valid dataset.
+Now you are ready to fine-tune the model because you have a valid dataset.

 **Continue to Part 2:** [Fine-tuning the Model with the Dataset](https://bigghis.github.io/posts/2025-18-10-25-LLM-CHAT-LIKE-ME-FINETUNING/)